Team2530/Tools/README.md

 [Game planner](./Game-Planner) is designed to be a tool for using when planning strategy before a match.
 You can download the source and run it locally, or use the link below to access it remotely.

 - The background comes from [Path Planner](https://github.com/mjansen4857/pathplanner) which is from their amazing path generation tool!
 Check it out!
 - You can use the [web version here](https://team2530.github.io/Game-Planner/) If the field doesn't show up right away, refresh the page, that seems to bring it up.
+May not be completely up to date as of now, when major changes occur, it will be updated.

 ### Tools
 - Pen Tool: select to use a pen to draw on the field
 - Eraser Tool: select to erase drawings on the field
 - Piece Tool: Click to place cones/cubes on the field.
 When active, click again to switch which piece you're placing
-- Line Tool: Use to draw lines.
-Select the starting point and ending point and the line will be drawn.
-If you keep selecting new points, the line will continue to the new points.
-Select the line tool again to start a new line.
+- Arrow Tool: Use to draw arrows.
+Select the starting point and ending point and the arrow will be drawn.
+If you keep selecting new points, the arrow will continue to the new points.
+Select the arrow tool again to start a new arrow.
+- Color circles: Select a color circle to use it for your pen and arrow color

+### Features in development
+- Different modes for Auto, teleop, and endgame
-- Clear: clears all drawings on the field
+- Robot tool for placing robots on field
-- (Apologies if you look at the source and it's ugly, I'm working on learning html/js)
+- Zone tool for marking areas
+- Polygon tool for marking areas
+- Reset for resetting all fields (auto, teleop, and endgame)